 Tim Thomas told WSB-TV's Aaron Diamant that he'd put his harrowing experience out of his mind -- until Atlanta city and police officials announced last week they are taking a fresh look at Williams' case and retesting any evidence that remains to determine, once and for all, if Williams truly was the man responsible for killing more than two dozen men and boys between the ages of 6 and 28.

-Thomas told the news station he was a senior at Harper High School in Atlanta when he was walking home one day.
+he was a senior at Harper High School in Atlanta when he was walking home one day.
 A man driving a white station wagon pulled up beside him and offered him a ride.

 Thomas climbed in, but said he almost immediately knew something was not right.

 "I said, 'You're driving so slow,' I said, 'Why don't you just let me out and I can walk?'"
 Thomas said.
 "He said, 'I can't do that.'

 Thomas said the man offered him cash for sex and, when he declined the offer, the driver refused to let him out of the vehicle.